Twins on Insulin

 “Immediately, Nate said, ‘This is great!’
 The rest of us looked at him in shock.
 I asked him why he would say that knowing everything he has to go through with his own diabetes,” Jamie recalls.
 “Nate replied, ‘Because we can go through it together and he’ll know how I feel.’

-“As we all looked at each other, our family knew we had a choice – we could either bury our heads in the sand or fight.
-We choose to fight.
+“As we all looked at each other, our family knew we had a choice — we could either bury our heads in the sand or fight.
+We chose to fight.
 That conversation became the driving force for our family to tackle this disease head on and not look back.”

-Nate, has indeed, been a great help to twin brother.
-He has helped Jake learn how to count carbs, prep strips for his meter, and offered advice on which finger to stick so it doesn’t hurt so much.
+Nate, has indeed, been a great help to his twin brother.
+He helped Jake learn how to count carbs, prep strips for his meter, and offered advice on which finger to stick so it doesn’t hurt so much.

 Nate and Jake’s younger brother, Noah, watches out for them, too.
 “He helps them with their meters, gets them a juice box, and sometimes gives them a hug when they have to get a shot or a pump change,” Jamie adds.
-“Noah knows a lot about diabetes, and is very happy he doesn’t have it.
+“Noah knows a lot about diabetes; and is very happy he doesn’t have it.
 It’s still in the back of all our minds, though.
-We know there is a chance he could have it too one day.
+We know there is a chance he could have it one day.
 We definitely monitor Noah closely for any symptoms.”

 Finding Strength in Community

-“These sites have made a huge difference for our family,” Jamie says.
-“We’ve learned about camps, support groups, coping strategies – and most importantly, that we are not alone.
+“They’ve made a huge difference for our family,” Jamie says.
+“We’ve learned about camps, support groups, coping strategies — and most importantly, that we are not alone.
 We have come a long way since the twins were diagnosed.
 Diabetes is not easy, but we are a stronger family for it.
 We live every day the best we can with the hope that one day someone will find a cure.”

-Originally published 10/31/2017; Revised 2022
+Originally published 10/31/2017; Revised 2022, 2024